 JD admissions figures this year continue to be strong.
-We admitted 40 students from over 287 applications.
-Student profiles are diverse, with 21 fresh graduates and 19 with work experience.
+We admitted 41 students from over 200 applications.
+Student profiles are diverse, with 14 fresh graduates and 27 with work experience.

-2. Exchange
+Exchange

-The faculty of Law has established academic links with about 200 major universities in many parts of the world to allow students to participate in student exchange programmes.
-We have been able to accommodate the demand of students for exchange opportunities in the past few years.
-Current figures for out-going law students comprise 102 students, undertaking studies in 13 countries, mostly in the UK (52), Canada (22), and USA (10).
+The Faculty of Law has established academic links with 125 major universities in many parts of the world to allow students to participate in student exchange programmes.
+We have been well placed to accommodate the demand of students for exchange opportunities in the past few years.
+Due to the outbreak of COVID-19 pandemic in 2020, current figures for out-going law students comprise 6 students (conducted virtually), undertaking studies in 2 countries, mostly in the UK (5) and USA (1).